 Finally, you can expose yourself to how the language sounds and improve your pronunciation.

-Learning whole sentences can seem difficult at first.
+Learning foreign language with whole sentences can seem difficult at first.
 People often prefer learning vocabulary because it is simply easier.

 However, language is all about sentences, and these sentences need to be memorised and practised.
 Say them out loud with every repetition!
 Each time you will be able to give the correct answer to more and more items.